Messyproduct/Wifi_Safe_Animation_Maker/README.md

 Main script that adds the retargeted duplicate entries

 #### internalBoneRetargeter.py (EXPERIMENTAL)
 Script derived from the previous one.
 Will take a reference animation and retarget all animaitons in IN_JSON/ to use the ref skeleton.
+Does not use any of the settings besides reference animation.
 Retargeted entries will go in OUT_JSON/ after completion, batch_recomp.py can be ran to get the output nuanmb's

 ## Ref Animation Guide
 To use the ref animation you must first import you smash skeleton and export a nuanmb via smash ultimate blender with everything in a resting state.